Win IPL tickets

 For 30% disability, the compensation would be = 30% of ₹12,47,880 = ₹3,74,364

-Anita would be entitled to approximately ₹3.74 lakh as per the Act.
+Anita would be entitled to approximately ₹3.74 lakh as her final workers comp amount.

 Things to Note

-• The relevant factor used in compensation for workers calculations under the Employees’ Compensation Act, 1923, is determined from a predefined schedule, Schedule IV of the Workmen Compensation Act.
-It is based on the employee's age at the time of their last birthday before the accident or injury.
+The relevant factor, used in all compensation calculations, is derived from Schedule IV and is based on the employee’s age at their last birthday before the accident.

 Formula: 25% of the Monthly Wage paid every half-month (15 days) and paid till recovery or a maximum of 5 years